 Set a Transition Timeline

-Create a timeline for your transition.
+Create a timeline for your transition (more on that in a bit).
 It’s important to give yourself enough time for a smooth changeover, so plan your exit strategy over several months if needed.
-This timeline should include key dates for when you will take over specific HR and payroll tasks and when you will officially terminate your contract with the PEO.
+As you’ll see from our example timeline, you should include key dates for when you will take over specific HR and payroll tasks and when you will officially terminate your contract with the PEO.

 One of the most important steps in transitioning off of a PEO is setting up your own HR and payroll systems.
 You’ll need to choose payroll software, establish employee benefits, and make sure you have systems in place to handle taxes, workers’ comp, and compliance.

-If you don’t yet have an in-house HR team, you may also want to hire an HR consultant to help with this process.
+If you don’t have an in-house HR team yet, you may also want to hire an HR consultant to help with this process.

 Communicate With Your Employees